-We are making a real effort to bring together as many people to help co-design the future of NCEA for our young people.
-That includes principals, teachers, parents, employers, children and young people, iwi, Māori, Pacific people, Asian New Zealanders, and the LGBTQI+ community, along with people with disabilities and learning support needs.
+We are making a real effort to bring together many people to help design the future of NCEA.
+That includes principals, teachers, parents, employers, children and young people, iwi, Māori, Pacific people, Asian New Zealanders, and the LGBTQIA+ community, along with people with disabilities and learning support needs.